-If line 4 is "Yes" you are still be required to file Form 355 if this corporation has a taxable year that ends at a different time than the taxable year for which the combined report is being filed.
+If line 4 is "Yes" you are still required to file Form 355S and to submit Schedules S and SK-1.
+If this corporation has a taxable year that ends at a different time than the taxable year for which the combined report is being filed, you are also required to pay the non-income measure of excise with this return (instead of with Form 355U).